johnwargo/johnwargo-static-11ty/src/posts/2014/password-pain-redux.md

 ![Intel XDK Registration Form](/images/2014/intel-stupid-password.png "Intel XDK Registration Form")

-So, I dutifully added a special character (I’m not telling you which one) and clicked Submit again only to find out that they had yet another requirement.
+So, I dutifully added a special character (I'm not telling you which one) and clicked Submit again only to find out that they had yet another requirement.
 Apparently you also have to have a number in your password, but Intel made no effort to inform me of any of this.

-At this point, I’ve failed twice and I still don’t know if my password with a special character AND a number will actually fulfill the requirements.
+At this point, I've failed twice and I still don't know if my password with a special character AND a number will actually fulfill the requirements.
 I crossed my fingers and clicked Submit for the third time only to find out that I had actually, unbeknownst to me, complied with the password requirements.
 Woohoo!

 Developers, when you have an input form that has specific input requirements – TELL ME WHAT THEY ARE.
-I shouldn’t have to guess what your password requirements are; you know what they are, so tell me BEFORE I start typing in my password.
-I know you have limited screen real estate for listing out the requirements, but there’s no reason you can’t give me a button or a link to click on to view the requirements.
+I shouldn't have to guess what your password requirements are; you know what they are, so tell me BEFORE I start typing in my password.
+I know you have limited screen real estate for listing out the requirements, but there's no reason you can't give me a button or a link to click on to view the requirements.

-I’m assuming you like your users and actually want us to use your development tools – so don’t make it so hard for us to actually use them.
+I'm assuming you like your users and actually want us to use your development tools – so don't make it so hard for us to actually use them.